Learn Who is Responsible For Recording Injuries At Work And If You Could Claim Compensation

 Start My Claim Online

-Find Out Who Is Responsible For Recording Injuries At Work
+Who Has The Overall Responsibility For Recording Injuries At Work?

 Employers have an obligation to report certain injuries and accidents that occur in the workplace.
 Additionally, employees have a responsibility to inform their employer or another relevant party that they have been injured in an accident at work.
 Read on to learn more about the process that must be followed when a workplace accident occurs.